Inspiration

 Always plan and pack for unpredictable weather.

-Thanks for reading our itinerary to South Norway.
-We hope you have been inspired to go on your own Norwegian road trip.
+Thanks for reading our south Norway road trip itinerary.
+We hope you have been inspired to go on your own caravan trip through Norway.

 If you haven’t been yet but would like to, please don’t hesitate to ask us about anything.